xanimal37/FinalProject/README.md

 2. Reactive forms allow for modifying data before being added to a new object.
 For instance, it is easier to create dates because they can be formatted differently from plain HTML values.
 Also dynamically generating forms and getting input is more flexible.

+3. Angular function calls are made on every update.
+So an `*ngIF` that has a function can get called 300+ times just on loading a component.
+Avoid by using property.

+4. @Output, @Input for communication between parent/child components.
+More efficient than functions, which get called on every update.

 #### Rob Tisdale:
 1. When doing entity mapping,for something such as comment (which can have sub-comments), you can reference the actual entity with an "inReplyTo" attribute inside the entity.